 Heat Biologics share price volatility

-Over the last 12 months, Heat Biologics's shares have ranged in value from as little as US$0.195 up to US$4.3.
+Over the last 12 months, Heat Biologics's shares have ranged in value from as little as US$3.9198 up to US$17.
 A popular way to gauge a stock's volatility is its "beta".

 Heat Biologics overview

-Heat Biologics, Inc., a biopharmaceutical company, focuses on developing immunotherapies to activate patient's immune system against cancer through T-cell activation and expansion.
-The company's T-cell activation platform, includes two variations for intradermal administration, such as immune pan-antigen cytotoxic therapy, an allogenic cell-based, T-cell-stimulating platform that functions as an immune activator to stimulate and expand T-cells; and combination pan-antigen cytotoxic therapy, a dual-acting immunotherapy, which delivers antigen driven T-cell activation and specific co-stimulation in a single product.
-It is developing HS-110, which is in phase II clinical trials to treat patients with advanced non-small cell lung cancer.
-The company's preclinical stage products include HS-130 for the treatment of advanced solid tumors; PTX-35, a humanized affinity matured monoclonal antibody, which is a functional agonist of human TNFRSF25 signaling; and PTX-45, a human TL1A-Ig fusion protein that acts as an agonist of TNFRSF25 signaling.
+Heat Biologics, Inc., a biopharmaceutical company, engages in the development of immunotherapies to activate patient's immune system against cancer through T-cell activation and expansion.
+Its gp96 platform, including ImPACT, an allogenic cell-based, T-cell-stimulating platform that functions as an immune activator to stimulate and expand T-cells; and ComPACT, which delivers antigen driven T-cell activation and specific co-stimulation in a single product.
+The company develops HS-110, which is in phase II clinical trials to treat patients with advanced non-small cell lung cancer; and HS-130 that is in phase I clinical trial for the treatment of advanced solid tumors.
+Its preclinical stage products include PTX-35, a humanized affinity matured monoclonal antibody, which is a functional agonist of human TNFRSF25; TNFRSF25 modulators for various immunotherapy approaches; and COVID-19 vaccine.
 Heat Biologics, Inc. has collaboration with Waisman Biomanufacturing to manufacture COVID-19 Vaccine.
-The company was founded in 2008 and is headquartered in Morrisville, North Carolina.
+The company was incorporated in 2008 and is headquartered in Morrisville, North Carolina.